kexiZeroing/kexiZeroing.github.io/src/blog/using-es-modules.md

 ```

 Node 23 was released on Oct 2024 that you can now `require()` files that use ESM (import/export), which lets you import an ES Module in CommonJS and have it just work.
 Previously, if you wanted to use a “module” from your CommonJS file, you would need to do use dynamic import `await import('some/module/file.mjs')` and you can’t just put this at the top of your file.

-> Update: In the release of version 22.12.0, it is now no longer behind a flag on v22.x.
-Users can check `process.features.require_module` to see whether `require(esm)` is enabled in the current Node.js instance.